Universal approximation and model compression for radial neural networks: Experiments

 \section{Experiments}

-In addition to the theoretical results in this work, we provide an implementation of Algorithm \ref{alg:QR-mod-comp}, in order to validate the claims of Theorems \ref{thm:mod-comp} and \ref{thm:proj-gd} empirically, as well as to quantify real-world performance.
+In addition to our theoretical results, we provide an implementation of Algorithm \ref{alg:QR-mod-comp} in order to validate the claims of Theorems \ref{thm:mod-comp} and \ref{thm:proj-gd} empirically, as well as a demonstration that a radial network outperforms a MLP on a noisy image recovery task.
 Full experimental details are in Appendix \ref{app:exp}.